sebastiandedeyne/recipes.sebastiandedeyne.com/recipes/cinnamon-rolls.md

 Combine all fluid ingredients with the yeast mixture.
 Stir into the flour and knead for 4 minutes until smooth.

-Set aside and let rise for 60 minutes.
+Shape into a ball and set aside to let rise for 60 minutes.

 Punch down the dough and roll out on a floured surface into a 20x14 inch rectangle.

 - 1/2 cup brown sugar
 - 1 1/2 tbsp cinnamon
+- 150 g butter

 Combine and spread over the dough.
 Roll tightly into a log and slice into 12 rolls.